OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Battery Testing, Installation & Maintenance

 A battery that reads 12.4 volts can still leave you stranded.
-Voltage alone doesn't tell the full story.
-Cold cranking amps, internal resistance, and charge acceptance rate all matter, especially once a battery is past the two-year mark.
+Voltage on its own does not tell the full story.
+Cold cranking amps, internal resistance and charge-acceptance rate all matter, especially once a battery is past the two-year mark.

 Battery load testing with professional equipment